Reducing delays in the hospital system

 Project Overview

-Over a one-week sprint, our team of five were tasked to develop a main viable product of an AI tool that solved a problem and utilised Cloud server technologies.
+Over a one-week sprint, our team of five was tasked to develop a main viable product of an AI tool that solved a problem and utilised Cloud server technologies.
 We developed a discharge report generation technology that uses the automative power of AI to cut delays in the patient discharge process in the inundated hospital environments.

 The Problem